Sails & Trails Summer Camp

 Refunds: QSC policy is no refunds for camp registrations.
 QSC will refund registration for camp cancelation due to COVID related restrictions from the Federal, State or Local goverments.

-1.Medical Form.
-Campers may use QSC's Medical Form or submit a CT School Medical Form signed by a physician in the last 36 months.
+1.Health Exam Record: Campers may use QSC's Youth Camp Health Exam or submit a State of Connecticut Department of Education Health Assessment Record signed by a physician in the last 36 months.
 Submission of this form is a CT State requirement, your child can not attend camp without it.

 Please Note: